Skip to content

 What underground utility surveying methods are there?

-There are two main types of underground utility survey methods - RFL and GPR.
-Most surveys of this nature will require a combination of the two to ensure that the map produced is as accurate and comprehensive as it possibly can be.
+There are two main types of underground utility survey methods – Radio Frequency Location (RFL) and Ground Penetrating Radar (GPR).
+Most underground mapping surveys will require a combination of the two to ensure that the map is produced accurately and comprehensively.

 • Metallic fuel pipes